The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Introduction

 Despite its appealing features, the PC-Algorithm entails several properties that do not scale well to common high-dimensional settings.
 Specifically, large real-world biological systems are known to commonly be sparse graphs containing a small number of highly connected \emph{hub} nodes \citep{nets2, nets1}.
 In such graphs, the average node degree will be small, while the maximum tends to be much larger, and increases with the number of nodes.
 This is particularly problematic for the PC-Algorithm, whose computational and sample complexities scale with the \emph{maximum node degree} in the graph.
 Moreover, the recent work by \citet{uhler} shows that the distributional assumptions required for high-dimensional consistency of the PC-Algorithm are overly restrictive in practice, and that the class of graphs which do not satisfy these assumptions is large.
 Although work has been done by \citet{peterscausalnoise} on estimating DAGs defined over a larger class of probability models, the resulting methods also do not scale to high dimensions.

 A common limitation of existing methods for estimating DAGs is that they do not account for structural properties of large networks.
 For instance, the PC-Algorithm only incorporates the sparsity of the network, by assuming that the maximum node degree in the graph skeleton is small relative to the sample size.
 However, real-world networks, particularly those observed in biology, are known to posses a number of other important properties.
-Of particular interest in estimating DAGs is the so-called \emph{local separation property} of large networks \cite{anandkumar}, which implies that the number of short paths between any two nodes is bounded.
+Of particular interest in estimating DAGs is the so-called \emph{local separation property} of large networks \citep{anandkumar}, which implies that the number of short paths between any two nodes is bounded.
 This property is observed in many large sparse networks, including polytrees, Erd\H{o}s-R{\'e}nyi, power law, and small world graphs \citep{durrett}.
 Power law graphs are of particular interest in many biological applications, as they allow for the presence of hub nodes.

 In this paper, we propose a low-complexity constraint-based method for estimating high-dimensional sparse DAGs.
 The new method, termed \emph{reduced PC} (rPC), exploits the local separation property of large random networks, which was used by \citet{anandkumar} in estimation of undirected graphical models.
 We show that rPC can consistently estimate the skeleton of high-dimensional DAGs by conditioning only on sets of small cardinality.
-This is in contrast to previous heuristic DAG learning approaches that set an upper bound on the number of parents of each node \citep{AC94, HD93}, which is an assumption that cannot be justified in many real-world networks.
+This is in contrast to previous heuristic DAG learning approaches that set an upper bound on the number of parents for each node \citep{AC94, HD93}, which is an assumption that cannot be justified in many real-world networks.
 We also show that computational and sample complexities of rPC only depend on average sparsity of the graph---a notion that is made more precise in Sections~\ref{sec:rpct} and~\ref{sec:asymp}.
 This leads to considerable advantages over the PC-Algorithm, whose computational and sample complexities scale with the maximal node degree.
 Moreover, these properties hold for linear structural equation models \citep{shojaie} with arbitrary noise distributions, and require a weaker faithfulness conditions on the underlying probability distributions than the PC-Algorithm.
+We present two version of the rPC algorithm: a ``full" version for which we provide theoretical guarantees, and an approximate version which is much faster and performs almost identically in practice.